OpenAI (PII Redaction Guardrails)

 , business_unit

-), the policy can reference them immediately.
+), and modify the policy as you see fit to reference them immediately.

 4) One-Shot Token